Paradox2102/JetsonVision/README.md

 - **NVIDIA Jetson TK1** running **Linux For Tegra R21.4** and **OpenCV 3.1.0**
 - **NVIDIA Jetson TX1** running **Linux For Tegra R24.2** and **OpenCV 3.2.0**
+- **Raspberry Pi 2** and **Raspberry Pi 3** running **Raspbian Jessie** and **OpenCV 3.2.0**

-The **Microsoft LifeCam HD-3000** USB webcam was used, which was supported by the built-in Video4Linux2 drivers.
+The **Microsoft LifeCam HD-3000** USB webcam was used for the Jetson, while the **Raspberry Pi Camera** was used for the Raspberry Pi.
+Both were supported by the built-in Video4Linux2 drivers.
 However, this program should work without modification on any other Linux system with OpenCV and the appropriate drivers for your camera.

 ## Usage